alexchilton1/7MU011-Reactive-Sound-Installation/README.md

 Working Voltage: 5V (DC)
 ```

 This module recognises when the laser beam is pointing at its sensor.
-The sensor in question is an LDR (light-dependent resistor), the resistance of an LDR decreases with increasing incident light intensity.
+The sensor in question is an LDR (light dependent resistor), the resistance of an LDR decreases with increasing incident light intensity.
 When the light level is low the resistance of the LDR is HIGH.
 However, when the light shines onto the LDR, its resistance lowers and the outputing signal would be LOW.
 This sensor combined with the laser module is used to create a trip sensor.
 As a person passes through the beam it cuts off the light source to the LDR, therefore, switching its output to HIGH, allowing the circuit to affect the chosen variable(s) within the Pure Data patch.

 ![Laser Receiver Transceiver LED Module](https://github.com/alexchilton1/7MU011-Reactive-Sound-Installation/blob/Edit/Pictures/File_019.jpeg)